Signal Festival: 2013

-The festival was first held in October 2013, and attracted around 250,000 visitors.
-Local landmarks used for projections included Charles Bridge, the Church of St. Ludmila at Náměstí Míru and the Petřín Lookout Tower.
-Entry to the festival was free, but certain exhibits required special glasses, which were sold for 30 CZK.
+The inaugural festival was held from 17–20 October 2013 and attracted approximately 250,000 visitors.
+The BBC covered the launch, noting that lighting designers from across Europe had been commissioned to illuminate the city's landmarks.
+Projection sites included Charles Bridge, the Church of St. Ludmila at Náměstí Míru, and the Petřín Lookout Tower.
+Entry was free; visitors could purchase special viewing glasses for certain exhibits for 30 CZK.